Online entries

 - Events and meetings

-They scan the QR code as they enter - draw a winner from those who are there
+They scan the QR code during the event - draw a winner from those who are there

-Or publish the link before the event and use it to collect RSVPs and preferences or special needs
+Or publish the link before the event to collect RSVPs and preferences or special needs

 Put a QR code at your tillpoint or store entrance